keith-turner/ecoji/README.md

 Libraries implementing the Ecoji encoding standard.
 Submit a PR to add a library to the list.
 Libraries are given a quick review and tested before being added.
 However, libraries are not examined after being added.
-Adding something to the list is not an endorsement of its correctness or security.
+Adding something to the list is not an endorsement of its correctness or the projects security practices.

 | Language | Version | Comments |
 |----------| ------- | -------- |